freenas/freenas-docs/userguide/account.rst

-Each account entry indicates the user ID, username, primary group ID, home directory, default shell, full name, whether it is a built-in user that came with the %brand% installation, the email address, whether logins are disabled, whether the user account is locked, whether the user is allowed to use :command:`sudo`, and if the user connects from a Windows 8 or higher system.
+Each account entry indicates the user ID, username, primary group ID, home directory, default shell, full name, whether it is a built-in user that came with the %brand% installation, the email address, if logins are disabled, if the user account is locked, whether the user is allowed to use :command:`sudo`, and if the user connects from a Windows 8 or newer system.
 To reorder the list, click the desired column name.
 An arrow indicates which column controls the view sort order.
 Click the arrow to reverse the sort order.

 Click a user account to cause these buttons to appear: